 Nightingale’s head of research and development, Matti says, “When you start feeling what it means to get older, you also start thinking about what kind of body you want to live in for the rest of your life.”
 Getting his results from My Nightingale made the abstract concept of health even more understandable and concrete for him.
 “My everyday life isn’t very physically active.
 So, I had to consciously correct it.
-I’ve started going for walks on a regular basis.
+I’ve started going for walks regularly.
 Also, Friday mornings are now reserved for badminton with the colleagues.
-My game is terrible but they’re very forgiving,” he laughs.
-Matti has scheduled his follow-up test in later this year and is eagerly waiting to see if the lifestyle changes show positive results.
+My game is terrible, but they’re very forgiving,” he laughs.
+Matti has scheduled his follow-up test later this year and is eagerly waiting to see if the lifestyle changes show positive results.

-Choose this category if you plan to improve your health scores by make lifestyle changes — such as improve your diet, exercise routine, change a habit and such.
-Use the follow-up tests to see even the smallest progress in your health and track your goals more closely.
+Choose this category if you plan to improve your health scores by making lifestyle changes — such as improving your diet, exercising routine, changing a habit and such.
+Use the follow-up tests to see the smallest progress in your health and track your goals more closely.

 Example.
 Merja wants to improve a particular health marker.